DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/shape-report-data/shape-data-expression-bindings/limit-the-number-of-records-per-page.md

 >
 > See [Limit the Number of Records per Page](../shape-data-data-bindings/limit-the-number-of-records-per-page.md) if expression bindings **are not enabled** in the Report Designer (the [Property Grid](../../report-designer-tools/ui-panels/property-grid.md) does not provide the **Expressions** ![](../../../../../images/eurd-win-property-grid-expressions-icon.png) tab).

-After you [bound your report to data](../../bind-to-data.md) and provided content to the report's [detail band](../../introduction-to-banded-reports.md), you can limit the number of records each report page displays.
+After you [bound your report to data](../../bind-to-data.md) and provided content to the report's [Detail band](../../introduction-to-banded-reports.md), you can limit the number of records each report page displays.
 This example demonstrates how to pass the required record count as a parameter value.

  1. Switch to the [Field List](../../report-designer-tools/ui-panels/field-list.md), right-click the **Parameters** section and add a new report parameter..